-Dry river bed of the Zayandeh Roud River, Source: Wikimedia Commons
+Dry river bed of the Zayandeh Roud River, from Wikimedia Commons.

-The depletion of Iran's aguifers has also led to land subsidence, soil erosion, and the degradation of previously arable land.
+The depletion of Iran's aquifers has also led to land subsidence, soil erosion, and the degradation of previously arable land.
 Land subsidence, when the ground sinks, occurs due to over-extraction from aquifers when, according to Nikahang Kowsar, "the weight of the earth and soil above causes the land to collapse.
 This destroys the land's ability to hold water, turning the entire area into a desert."
-Major cities such as Tehran face increased risk of sinkholes and earthquakes due to land subsidence, imperiling critical infrastructure such as bridges and highrise buildings.
-According to Issa Kalantari, a former Minister of Agriculture and current head of the DOE,

-Iran risks losing 70% of its farmland in the next 20-30 years due in large part to soil erosion, another effect of aquifer depletion.
+Major cities such as Tehran face increased risk of sinkholes and earthquakes due to land subsidence, imperiling critical infrastructures such as bridges and highrise buildings.
+According to Issa Kalantari, a former agriculture minister and current head of the DOE, Iran risks losing 70% of its farmland in the next 20-30 years due largely to soil erosion, another effect of aquifer depletion.

-Tehran Air Pollution, Source: Wikimedia Commons
+Tehran Air Pollution, from Wikimedia Commons

 Iran also faces widespread social upheaval due to its environmental mismanagement.
 Air pollution, dust storms, lack of potable water, and improper usage of wastewater to treat crops have all had deleterious public health impacts.
 Many farmers, herders, villagers, and rural citizens have lost their lands due to lack of water.
-The draining of aquifers and desertification have driven millions of farmers and villagers to take up residence in shantytowns and ghettoes on the margins of larger cities.
+The draining of aquifers and desertification has driven millions of farmers and villagers to take up residence in shantytowns and ghettoes on the margins of larger cities.
 In 2015, DOE head Issa Kalantari warned that water and environmental degradation may ultimately displace as many as 50 million of Iran's current 83 million residents.